luminide/luminide-templates/pytorch-kaggle-bird-clef/{{cookiecutter and 'code'}}/README.md

 - Attach a Compute Server that has a GPU (e.g. gcp-t4).
 - Configure your [Kaggle API token](https://github.com/Kaggle/kaggle-api) on the `Import Data` tab.
 - On the `Import Data` tab, choose Kaggle and then enter `birdclef-2022`.
+- Run [install.sh](install.sh) as a custom experiment to install required packages on the Compute Server.
 - Train a model using the `Run Experiment` menu.

 ### Kaggle submission